gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 A group of 20 or so amateur rowers show up to practice each evening along with one or two coaches.
 Within 5-10 minutes at the beginning of practice, the coaches scramble to figure out which of the club's boats to use as well as which seats in which boats each rower in attendance should occupy.

-For various reasons, these lineups cannot be determined ahead of time &mdash; for one, these rowers are adults who value the flexibility to show up when they can.
+For various reasons, these lineups cannot be determined ahead of time -- for one, these rowers are adults who value the flexibility to show up when they can.

 Many factors and constraints go into determining lineups.